questqyubey/dicecards/jealous-infamy/ji_keywords.md

 - **Deadly:** After the unit deals damage in battle, the target unit is destroyed.

 - **Defender:** The unit cannot attack or be declared as an attacker, but reduces all damage recieved by half.
-Reduction occurs after any tactics resolve.
+Reduction occurs after all tactics and battles resolve.

 - **Destroy:** A unit is destroyed when it has 0 power or recieves damage equal to its power.
 Its dice are discarded.